7Block Labs

 Current Challenges

-• Marketplace Non-Compliance: Not all marketplaces support or honor royalties.
+• Marketplace Non-Compliance: Some marketplaces just don’t respect or enforce royalties.

-• Layer 2 Solutions: Enable more flexible and scalable royalty enforcement on secondary layers.
+• Layer 2 Solutions: These solutions are making it easier and more scalable to manage royalty enforcement on secondary layers.

 Conclusion